Sajina19/Increasing-Productivity-2.0/April 1-30/April 1 - 30.md

 - ✅ [Typing-->](keybr.com)
 - ✅ Played daily workout in Lumosity.
 - ✅ Solved a java problem in skillrack.
-- ✅ Attended bootcamp for python and data visualisation(https://youtu.be/eOp1UgQUXII).
+- ✅ Attended bootcamp on python and data visualisation(https://youtu.be/eOp1UgQUXII).
 - ✅ Java
     - Basic syntax
 - ✅ Read 5 pages in the book,The Monk sold his Ferrari.